The Intersection of ADA, Community Standards & Personal Accountability

 Sometimes classroom incidents are a result of a disability and can unintentionally be escalated or mishandled due to lack of knowledge.
 Whether instruction is occurring in person or online students depend on you to manage disruptive behavior in the classroom directly, immediately and effectively before it interferes with their learning – both when it involves students with and without ADA considerations.
 Equip your faculty with the necessary training and resources they need to navigate difficult and disruptive students successfully.

-Join us on Tuesday, March 14, 2023, for this interactive online training so your faculty can better manage disruptions immediately and effectively to avoid more egregious behavior from occurring, while taking potential ADA factors into consideration.
+Use this on-demand training to help your faculty can better manage disruptions immediately and effectively to avoid more egregious behavior from occurring, while taking potential ADA factors into consideration.
 Train your faculty to de-escalate, rather than unintentionally escalate, with a compassionate mindset.

 As a result of this webinar, you will be able to: